Product thinking

 Cross-team misalignment: same word, different assumptions

-Many coordination failures are semantic.
+Many coordination failures are language failures.
 Two teams use the same word but mean different things.
 Or they agree on a plan while carrying different assumptions about ownership, timing, API behavior, launch scope, or customer impact.

-A Q&A machine can summarize what each team said.
-An agentic assistant can draft an alignment email.
+An answer tool can summarize what each team said.
+A task assistant can draft an alignment email.
 Both help.

 A system like this could try to detect the mismatch itself.
 It might notice that one team is using "ready" to mean feature-complete, while another means support-trained and customer-safe.
 It might show likely consequences: duplicate work, incompatible APIs, launch delay, customer confusion, or a late change in ownership.